J2 Surveyors Share Their Stories: From Wildlife Encounters to Unexpected Finds and Creative Problem-Solving in the Field

 Surveyors often work in remote locations, making wildlife encounters a regular part of the job.
 Here are some of their most memorable experiences:

-• “I came across a copperhead on a job site, definitely made me step carefully after that!” – Jon O.
+“I came across a copperhead on a job site, which definitely made me step carefully after that!” – Jon O.

 Interesting Objects Found on the Job